** Some Would Deny Christ On The Cross

 Example:

-Compare a medieval Catholic cathedral (with stations of the cross, relics, candles, and crucifixes) with a modern Protestant auditorium-style church: comfort over contemplation.
+Example: Compare a medieval Catholic cathedral (with stations of the cross, relics, candles, and crucifixes) with a modern Protestant auditorium-style church: comfort over contemplation.

 List of References